-All this sitting around in quarantine can cause a lot of swamp ass, and therefore rashes that result from that radioactive concoction of sweat and bacteria brewing between them cheeks.
-To help you keep your own personal Grand Canyon fresh while you wait out the coronavirus, I asked four very different butt rash experts how it happens and, more importantly, how to make it go away.
+These hot summer months can cause a lot of swamp ass, and therefore rashes that result from that radioactive concoction of sweat and bacteria brewing between them cheeks.
+To help you keep your own personal Grand Canyon fresh, I asked four very different butt rash experts how it happens and, more importantly, how to make it go away.

 Anthony Rossi, dermatologist: That area doesn’t get a lot of airflow, especially in between the butt cheeks.
 That can prompt irritation, moisture buildup and rashes — just all over irritation.
 Keeping things cool and dry is the first line of defense.
 If you know you’re prone to this, you should be wearing loose-fitting, breathable fabrics — cotton is very breathable, but spandex is going to trap moisture there.

 We also tell people, after they workout, they should shower and change.
 If it’s really bad, you can use zinc oxide butt paste, like baby diaper paste.
 I tell my patients to use that, since it prevents the skin from rubbing against itself and prevents chafing.
 It’s antibacterial, too, so that’s really helpful.
 I also tell people to carry around wipes, which cool down the skin and get rid of moisture and bacteria.